 7. OIA supports visiting delegations.
 The office supports your department's reception of visitors, access to the Dean and other AU offices.
 OIA can host a meal for the visitors and a small group of faculty.

 8. OIA builds teams in response to extramural funding proposals.
 USAID and other funding opportunities often require multi-disciplinary collaboration.
 OIA convenes and guides such teams through proposal development, budget preparation, and submission.

 9. OIA recruits faculty to serve as Mentors for international Fellow and training programs (Cochran, Borlaug, and others).
 USDA and other agencies support visiting scientists and training programs.
 OIA seeks to coalesce faculty interest in such programs and supports document development and proposal submission.
 OIA support the submission of proposals, budgets, and settlement arrangements that allow faculty to focus on substantive collaboration with the Visiting Scientists.

-10. OIA provides liaison to the Auburn University Office of International Education.
+10. OIA provides liaison to the Auburn University Office of International Programs.
 This office provide leadership and relevant administrative support to academic units and faculty across Auburn programs and activities; to faculty and students interested in having an international education experience; and promotes international understanding and cooperation.
-OIA guides and facilitates access to the immigration, Study Abroad, and program planning services offered by OIE.
+OIA guides and facilitates access to the immigration, Study Abroad and program planning services offered by OIP.

 Last Updated : October 08, 2013